 Chapter 2 Literature Review

 Throughout the history of Christianity, many things have been written and discussed on Church growth.
 However, it is unfortunate that there are only a few books written on church growth in the Nepalese context.
-The Nepali church is one of the fastest-growing churches in the world.
-In this sense, it will be good to know why churches in Nepal are growing so rapidly.
-However, many churches in Nepal are struggling with growth.
+Few other writers also have done significant work on discipleship.
+However, there are not enough study on the topic key factors of church growth and stagnation.
+Many reports and ground reality shows that Nepali church is one of the fastest-growing churches in the world.
+Many churches in Nepal are enjoying the growth.
+However, few churches in Nepal are struggling with growth.
+In this sense, it will be good to know why some churches in Nepal are growing so rapidly and some are struggling.
 This section will examine some works on church growth in various and different contexts and whether they can be applied in the Nepali context.

 History and Background of Christianity in Nepal